-Editor's message: With the level of pay increases stalling but the cost of living rising, inflation is closing in on the pay award level.
-Pay awards edge higher has all the latest analysis of pay settlement trends, and we also report the details of the latest pay awards monitored by XpertHR.
+Editor's message: With the level of pay increases lower than a year ago, but the cost of living rising, inflation is now higher than the increase in wages.
+Our latest analysis looks at the pattern of pay settlements, and we also report the details of the latest pay awards monitored by XpertHR.

-XpertHR collects the details of around 1,600 pay awards every year, and our round-up of pay awards in the year to the end of August 2015 demonstrates just how stable the pay setting environment is at present.
-We also regularly survey employers about their pay plans and forecasts to give subscribers an insight into what other employers are planning for the year ahead - our latest survey is now live and can be completed here.
+XpertHR collects the details of around 1,600 pay awards every year, and our round-up of pay awards in the year to the end of August 2016 demonstrates just how stable the pay setting environment is at present.
+We also regularly survey employers about their pay plans and forecasts to give subscribers an insight into what other employers are planning for the year ahead - our latest findings detail pay award forecasts through to the end of August 2017.

 In addition, we offer practical guidance and solutions in our How to guides.